UQ-PAC/BASIL/src/test/readme.md

 you will have to update its hashes as well.
 You can use these steps to do so.

-1. Make your changes in the `src/test/[in]correct/[TESTNAME]` directory.
+1. Make your changes in the `src/test/[CATEGORY]/[TESTNAME]` directory.
    A new test directory should have at least a C source file and, optionally, a specification file.
    The Makefiles should automatically detect new test cases.
+If adding a new category, add this to the DIRS variable in the root Makefile.

    Lifting options specified in make/lift-directories.mk can be overriden using the config.mk file in each test directory.
 For example, to specify the enabled lifting templates (i.e., compilers and compiler flags):